cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 Our engine will run all the code on the CPU, using only a single thread.
 As such the performance will be abysmal since we are not taking advantage of the graphics components in our computer (the GPU).
 If you would like to learn about the graphics pipeline instead, [this is a good start](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview) and explains how the graphics pipeline is optimized and leveraged in order to squeeze out every ounce of performance.

 ## What Do I Need To Know?
 It's hard to go over what the pre-requisites are for while dodging all the needed terminology.
-If you see anything that you don't know the meaning of:
+If you see anything that you don't know the meaning of (yet):
 1. It will be explained soon
 2. It probably means what it sounds like anyways